 HOUSING APPLICATION (MUST BE COMPLETED BY ALL KDI SCHOLARS)

-The housing application IS NOW available.
+The housing application will be available very soon.
 You will need to set up your NetID prior to completing the application and will use it to sign in to this website.
 Please see the below requirements regarding housing:

 1).
 You must submit your housing application by going to https://oncampus.rutgers.edu/.
 Once you have logged in, you have to complete the Emergency Contacts (on left-hand side under the Menu) in order to see the link of “NB Graduate Family Incoming Application” or “NB Graduate Singles Incoming Application”.
 If you submitted the Graduate Family Housing Application, please email the following documents to firstname.lastname@example.org: